zz22394/presto/presto-docs/src/main/sphinx/release/unsupported.rst

  * ``DECIMAL`` with parentheses
  * ``CHAR``

+Some types are only partially supported.

+ * ``VARCHAR`` is not supported in ORC and RCBinary file formats.

 Additionally, Presto does not map Hive data types 1-to-1.

  * All integral types are mapped to ``BIGINT``